developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-Sets the percentage of translucency of decode screen notification overlay.
-This value can be from 20 to 50 with a step of 5.
+Sets the translucency percentage of the decode screen notification overlay from 20 to 50 with a step of 5.
+Supported on Android with EMDK version 7.2 and later.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.decodeScreenTranslucencyLevel</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.decodeScreenTranslucencyLevel</code>

 ####Platforms

 * Android
-* Zebra devices only (Symbol Technologies' scanners.)
+* Zebra devices only (scanners on Symbol-branded devices)

 -----